Jane Maria Strachey

-Jane Maria Strachey, Lady Strachey (13 March 1840 – 14 December 1928) was an English suffragist and writer.
-Her father was a British colonial administrator and she later married her father's secretary, Sir Richard Strachey, and ten of their children survived into adulthood.
-She was an outspoken advocate for the right of women to vote and involved her daughters in her campaigning.
+Jane Maria Strachey, Lady Strachey (née Grant; 13 March 1840 – 14 December 1928) was an English suffragist and writer.
+Her father was a British colonial administrator; Jane married her father's secretary, Sir Richard Strachey, and ten of their children survived into adulthood.
+She was an outspoken advocate for the right of women to vote, and involved her daughters in her campaigning.
 She wrote two books for children.

 Early life

-Lady Strachey was born on the ship Earl of Hadwick off the coast of Cape of Good Hope on 13 March 1840.
+Lady Strachey was born on the ship Earl of Hardwicke off the coast of Cape of Good Hope on 13 March 1840.
 Her father was British Colonial Administrator Sir John Peter Grant, who later served as the Lieutenant-Governor of Bengal and as Governor of Jamaica, and her mother was Henrietta Chichele Plowden.
-Strachey became the second wife of her father's secretary, Sir Richard Strachey, who was 23 years older than she, in 1859.
+Strachey became the second wife of her father's secretary, Sir Richard Strachey, who was 23 years older than her, in 1859.
 Sir Richard and Lady Strachey had 13 children, 10 of whom survived into adulthood – Lytton, James, Dorothea, Pernel, Oliver, Marjorie, Dick, Ralph, Philippa and Elinor.